mapbox/mapbox-maps-ios/DEVELOPING.md

 2. Trigger via CI by adding `[run device tests]` to a git commit message.
 These tests also run "nightly".
 (Examples can also be run as tests on CI by adding `[run app device tests]`.)

-3. Trigger tests on AWS Device Farm from the command line by running `make test-with-device-farm SCHEME=MapboxTestHost APP_NAME=MapboxTestHost`.
-This requires certain environment variables to be set; please see the makefile for these.
+3. Trigger tests on AWS Device Farm from the command line.
+Note that this requires certain environment variables to be set; please see the makefile for these.
+`make test-with-device-farm SCHEME=MapboxTestHost APP_NAME=MapboxTestHost`

 4. Trigger tests on a local device (connected by USB) using the same setup as Device Farm testing by running:
 `make local-test-with-device-farm-ipa SCHEME=MapboxTestHost CONFIGURATION=Release ENABLE_CODE_SIGNING=1`